 The estimates of losses above are based on assumptions that are inherently subject to significant uncertainties and contingencies.
 In particular, modeled loss estimates do not necessarily accurately predict actual losses, and may significantly deviate from actual losses.
 Such estimates, therefore, should not be considered as a representation of actual losses and investors should not rely on the estimated exposure information when considering investment in the Group.
 The Group undertakes no duty to update or revise such information to reflect the occurrence of future events

-Exposure management - Increasing RI purchases
+Exposure management - Stable RI purchases

-Lancashire first loss XL limit 2012 vs 2018
+First loss XL limit

-- Terrorism excludes terror pools - First loss limit purchased by Lancashire on an excess of loss basis, excluding quota shares, cessions to side cars, facultative purchases and reinstatements - Excludes Cathedral's reinsurance - A portion of the Lancashire Property Cat and Energy GOM cover is shared with S2010
+• First loss limit purchased by excess of loss basis, excluding ILWs, quota shares, cessions to sidecars, facultative purchases and reinstatements

 Reserve adequacy